bajicv/unix_intro/docs/07_cp_scp.md

 -   A filename of the copy (`filename2`)

-To copy files from a remote server on our local machines using the command line we need to open our OS's native terminal (e.g. `Terminal` for MacOS and Linux, or  `Command prompt` or `Windows PowerShell` for Windows).
+To copy files from a remote server on our local machines using the command line we need to open our OS's native terminal (e.g. `Terminal` for MacOS and Linux, or `Windows PowerShell` for Windows).
 Once we open it we can type:

 ```
 scp -rJ YourID@andorra.imp.fu-berlin.de YourID@evop-login.imp.fu-berlin.de:~/unix_intro .